bjornharvold/bearchoke/README.md

 ## Limitations

 * Cloud Foundry does not yet support HTML5 push.
 You cannot go straight to a url unless it's the root url.
 E.g. https://www.bearchoke.com is ok. https://www.bearchoke.com/ui/chat is not ok.
-We developed a custom buildpack for this reason which you can find here: [cloudgate313](https://github.com/cloudgate313/staticfile-buildpack)
+We developed a custom buildpack for this reason which you can find here: [Custom Static buildpack to support SPAs](https://github.com/bjornharvold/staticfile-buildpack.git)
 * Cloud Foundry has a limitation when using your custom domain while using SSL over Cloudflare.
 If you enable CSRF, it will fail because you will have to use the cfapps.io domain name to reach your web socket services.
 * If you're working on a Mac, you might run into an EMFILE warning when running LinemanJS.
 You need to increase the ulimit size.
 Please see the FAQ here for more information: [grunt-contrib-watch](http://cnpmjs.org/package/grunt-contrib-watch)